 - Product-Oriented.
 Capstone Projects prepare students to produce meaningful data science solutions to today's environmental problems.
-To this end, potential project deliverables may include, but are not limited to: - Analysis based on statistical or machine learning approaches - Reproducible and streamlined data processing or analysis pipelines - Data management tools - Updatable and reproducible analytical reports - Custom data visualizations - Interactive websites or dashboards - And more bren.ucsb.edu
+To this end, potential project deliverables may include, but are not limited to: - Robust exploratory analysis using statistical methods - Reproducible and streamlined data processing or analysis pipelines - Data management tools - Updatable and reproducible analytical reports - Custom data visualizations and maps - Educational and outreach tools - \circ And more bren.ucsb.edu

 - Data-Driven.
 Projects must provide existing data for students to analyze, process, or manipulate, or clearly identify publicly-available datasets that could or should be used.
 The datasets required for the project must be available at the time of the proposal submission.
 Projects that require data collection or a non-disclosure agreement (NDA) will not be considered. - Clearly Defined.
 Proposals should present a clearly defined scope and specific tasks that are attainable by the approximate equivalent of one full-time employee within a five-month period. - Collaborative, Yet Flexible.
 A spirit of trust and collaboration by all parties is expected; client involvement should support students while allowing them to develop their own ideas and approaches.
 Successful projects have clients who can engage throughout the project, often meeting a couple times a month.
-Given the short timeline of the project, clients must be able to commit to at least monthly meetings during the UCSB Winter and Spring quarters (January June 2025) and be responsive via email throughout the project duration.
+Given the short timeline of the project, clients must be able to commit to at least monthly meetings during the UCSB Winter and Spring quarters (January June 2026) and be responsive via email throughout the project duration.